antulik/waterfall/readme.md

 # jQuery.waterfall + modification by antulik

+- It provides functionality for column based layout.
-jQuery.waterfall is [Pinterest](http://pinterest.com)-like layout with fluid width of columns.
-Fast, tiny, reliable and free alternative to [isotope masonry column shift](http://isotope.metafizzy.co/custom-layout-modes/masonry-column-shift.html) layout.
+- It's [Pinterest](http://pinterest.com)-like layout with fluid width of columns.
+- Fast, tiny, reliable and free alternative to [isotope masonry column shift](http://isotope.metafizzy.co/custom-layout-modes/masonry-column-shift.html) layout.

-This is a fork of [dfcreative/waterfall](https://github.com/dfcreative/waterfall) version.
+- This is a fork of [dfcreative/waterfall](https://github.com/dfcreative/waterfall) version.
 In this version you can easily build custom responsive layouts and replace CSS media queries.

 ## Getting started